-minimum of 6 uni ts:

-ECON 695 Internship in
+ECON 695 Internship in Mathematica ıl

-Mathematical Finance 4
+Finance 4

 FBE 535 Applied Finance in Fixed

 Income Securities 3

 FBE 554 Trading and Exchanges 3

 FBE 555 Investment Analysis and

 Portfolio Management 3

+FBE 559 Management of Financial

+Risk 3

 FBE 589 Mortgages and Mortgage-

 Backed Securities and

 Markets 3

 FBE 599 Special Topics 1-3

 MATH 512 Financial Informatics and

-Simulation (Computer Labs
+Simulation (Computer Lal os

 and Practitioner Seminar) 3

-MATH 590 Directed Research 1-12
+MATH 590 Directed Research 1 -12

-Courses without asterisks are required.
-Courses with an asterisk are electives and have to be approved for each student by the program advisor.
+The courses in statistics/numerical/ optimization methods and computational and empircal finance are considered electives and have to be approved for each student by the program advisors.
 Other electives might be approved by the advisors.